 Accuforce Pro V2

-This direct drive podium always makes an appearance in our considerations, and it’s clear to see why.
+This direct drive wheel base always makes an appearance in our considerations, and it’s clear to see why.
 The auto-optimization feature which causes the wheelbase to change its settings to best mirror your driving style, your driving line, what track you’re on, what car you’re using, how all these interacts is downright sci-fi worthy.
 And that’s just the tip of the iceberg.
 It’s one of the best direct-drive choices out there and is considerably less expensive than the DD2.

 Fanatec Podium DD1